-Sales manager coaching and sales coaching can have an extraordinary impact on sales performance.
+The right sales coach and regular sales coaching has an extraordinary impact on sales performance.

-While the ideas in this article might apply in all endeavours, in this domain I want to discuss the quest for greater sales success.
-Whether you are new to selling, an established contributor, a manager who gets things done through others, or in a leadership role, investing in a coach offers immediate support that can accelerate achievement.
+Whether you are new to selling, an established contributor, a manager who gets things done through others, investing in a coach offers immediate support that accelerates achievement.

 “But I know what to do!”